Sherlock2000/pure-javascript/CONTRIBUTING.md

 Just keep your contributed data to *README.md*

-- Only edit the contents sections of README.md
+- Only edit the **_Contents_** sections of `README.md`.

-- If you're editing the a particular function's definition in README.md,please make sure that you don't disturb the Format of any definition.
+- If you're editing a particular function's definition in README.md, please make sure that you don't disturb the format of other definitions.

 ## Creating or uploading a new file